Technology Tales

 6th July 2013

-Even after next to four years, it still amazes me that you cannot install Microsoft’s Core Fonts in Fedora as you would in Ubuntu, Linux Mint or even Debian.
+Even after next to four years, it still amazes me that you cannot install Microsoft's Core Fonts in Fedora as you would on Ubuntu, Linux Mint or even Debian.
 Therefore, the following series of steps is as necessary now as it was then.

 The first step is to add in a number of precursor applications such as wget for command line file downloading from websites, cabextract for extracting the contents of Windows CAB files, rpmbuild for creating RPM installers and utilities for the XFS file system that chkfontpath needs: